gdivanov/NYC-Housing/README.md

 plt.show()
 ```

-## Modeling the Data
+## IV) Modeling the Data
-### Standardization of Varying Numerical Data and One Hot Encoding for Categorical Data
+### Standardization of Varying Numerical Data

 Because we are utilizing regression models in training our data - Linear, Lasso, and Ridge - and because our data is of differing varieties and magnitudes - Price (USD), Square Footage, Units, Age - we need to be working with standardized data.
 This means we need to center our price distribution (dependant variable) along a zero mean and transform all the data into a logarithmic scale.

+However, we will not standardize our Logistic Regression model and see the results.

+### One Hot Encoding for Categorical Data

-However, we also want to look at the categorical data - Location, Building Class Category - so we need to interpret to the machine in some way.
+We also want to include the categorical data in our model - Location, Building Class Category - so we need to interpret to the machine in some way.
 But the machine can't tell what 'Bronx" or what a 'RENTAL' is so we need to tell it what it is.
 One of the ways we can do this is by interpreting categories numerically; something the machine **can** read.

 For example we can show how this works by looking at 2 Locations and 2 Building Class Categories in a vector like so: